 Allow 8.5mm when cutting joints.
-Measure or use a batten of this thickness to aid setting out.
+Measure or

 Setting out the Joints

 When cutting a joint ensure location bushes contact the postformed edge of the worktop.
 For certain joints the worktop will need to be inverted so that all cuts are made into the postformed edge, never out through it.
 When routing worktop the balancing paper on the underside may feather edge - this feather edge should be removed with abrasive paper.